chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 3. The AI learns: "That action in that situation gave me +10 points"
 4. Over thousands of attempts, it builds a map: "In situation X, action Y tends to give the best rewards"

-This is how DeepMind's AlphaGo beat the world champion at Go—a game so complex that you can't just show it examples of "good moves."
+This is how DeepMind's AlphaGo beat the world champion at Go, a game so complex that you can't just show it examples of "good moves."
 Instead, it played millions of games against itself, slowly figuring out which strategies led to winning.

 **The Key Difference:**
 - Supervised learning: Learn from correct answers